 The monitoring of the standards of children’s learning and the quality of learning and teaching of music is the shared responsibility of the Senior Leadership Team and the subject leader.
 The work of the subject leader also involves supporting colleagues in the teaching of music, being informed about current developments in the subject, and providing a strategic lead and direction for the subject in the school.
 A named member of the school governing body is briefed to overview the teaching of the curriculum in the school.

-We aim to provide every pupil with the opportunity to learn a variety of instruments with the support from Cornwall’s music hub for class instrument lessons throughout the year e.g. Samba drumming, and string instruments.
-We believe that learning music will help benefit every pupil to listen and learn to analyses a variety of styles and composers both modern and from a variety of periods through the curriculum.
+We aim to provide every pupil with the opportunity to learn a variety of instruments with the support from Cornwall’s music hub and utilising music specialists to give instrument lessons throughout the year e.g. Samba drumming, singing and string instruments.
+We believe that learning music will help benefit every pupil to listen and learn to analyses a variety of styles and composers both modern and through a variety of periods across the curriculum.

 Pupils at Windmill Hill Academy are also given the opportunity to join in with in school, e.g. annual Christmas performances, and after school music and joining clubs that lead to performances within the community events.
-This includes: Samba band performances at the late night shopping in town or during Launceston Heritage days at the castle or school fetes.
+This includes: Samba band performances at the late night shopping in town or during Launceston Heritage days at the castle or school fete, song fest, trust music events.
 It gives the children a sense of belonging, building up to a performance, sense of accomplishment and giving back to the community.

 Our role in school is to ensure that children are able to develop their relationship with music and learning instruments and are supported to reach their potential.
 We also have a role to ensure that children learn about the history of music and how to read basic notation, compose, improvise and control sound, appraise, evaluate and perform to an audience.